hybridNeo/Rahul.SocialConnect/Readme.md

 # Social Connect.
 A multi Channel Social Connector for TYPO3-Neos.Project for Google Summer Of Code .
 ## Working now:
-* Facebook Publishing - Currently works for any NodeType.Depending on the NodeType Override can be wrriten.Currently Page/Headline/Text are supported.
+* Facebook Publishing - Currently works for any NodeType.Depending on the NodeType Override can be wrriten.Currently Page/Headline/Text are supported by Default.
 * Twitter Publishing - Twitter Publishing Works and provides a link to the site along with the the tweet.
+* Preview System to show what the post will look like once posted.

+## Setup for Preview:
+* Include the Root.ts2 of this package in the Root.ts2 of the site.

 # Facebook:
 ## Setup: